Top

 • Can I Adopt A Stepchild?

-A: Adoption of a stepchild is one of the most common forms of adoption in the United States.
-Many stepparents decide to take this step so that they can more easily obtain legal guardianship of a child in case the birth parent is rendered incapacitated.
+A: Yes, if the other parent's parental rights have been terminated.
+Adoption of a stepchild is one of the most common forms of adoption in the United States.
+Many stepparents decide to take this step so that they will have parental rights in case the birth parent is rendered incapacitated or to unify the family unit.
+A child can also have his or her name changed during this adoption process as well.

 • If I Get Divorced, Will I Have To Go To Court?